mkobuolys/kazlauskas-dev/blog/2021-04-02-flutter-design-patterns-23-observer/index.md

 ![Class Diagram - Implementation of the Observer design pattern](./img/observer_implementation.png)

-`StockTicker` is an abstract class that is used as a base class for all the specific stock ticker classes.
+`StockTicker` is a base class that is used by all the specific stock ticker classes.
 The class contains `title`, `stockTimer` and `stock` properties, and `subscribers` list, provides several methods:

 - `subscribe()` - subscribes to the stock ticker;
 - `unsubscribe()` - unsubscribes from the stock ticker;